edgar-costa/TEController/labs/lab1/README.md

 2. We know the routing protocol of the network and, therefore, we can compute the default paths taken by flows.
 For the case of this semester project, OSPF is used.
 (However, when at least one router between the ingress and egress routers for that flow have ECMP activated, we are not sure anymore which exact path this flow is going to take.)

-3. We only fib existing destination prefixes.
+3. We only fib existing destination prefixes, and only sinlge-paths are enforced (no ECMP is used in algorithm yet).

 4. When trying to allocate flow A matching destination prefix P, we do not move flows to other destinations != P that have already been allocated.
 (This means that, upon finding a new path to force to the DAG for a given destination, we must take into account already ongoing flows from all routers in the new path towards the same destination as also part of the "load demand".)